-'''

 R make dm-disposition-timetable

-'''

-The timetable will be calculated and written to
+The timetable will be calculated and written to Fi delay-management/Timetable-disposition.tim.

-Fi delay-management/Timetable-disposition.tim.

 For concluding our first LinTim-cycle we now want to calculate a vehicle scheduling.

-For this we first have to consider, that all the trips that have to be completed by some vehicle have to be known.
+For this we first have to consider, that all the trips that have to be completed by some vehicle have to known.
 In a periodic timetable this might not be the case.
-Because of this we have to rollout the whole trips and we can do so by setting rollout_whole_trips to true.
-Changing a config-parameter is done in the following way:
+Because of this we have to rollout the whole tr and we can do so by setting rollout_whole_trips to true.
+Changing a config-parameter is done the following way: Change to rips Fo basis and write rollout_whole_trips; true into Fi basis/Private-Config.cnf.
+Now for calculating the vehicle-schedules we first have to repeat the steps from and including R make ro-rollout We then have to calculate the trips, the vehicles have to do.
+We can do so by typing R make ro-trips and the trips will be written to Fi delay-management/Trips.giv.
+Now calling R make vs-vehicle-schedules calculates the vehicle schedule and it is written to Fi vehicle-scheduling/Vehicle_Schedules.vs.

-Change to

-Fo basis

-and write

-rollout_whole_trips; true

-into Fi basis/Private-Config.cnf.
-Now for calculating the vehicle-schedules we first have to repeat the steps from and including

-R make ro-rollout

-We then have to calculate the trips, the vehicles have to do.
-We can do so by typing

-R make ro-trips

-and the trips will be written to Fi delay-management/Trips.giv.
-Now calling

-R make vs-vehicle-schedules

-calculates the vehicle schedule and it is written to Fi vehicle-scheduling/Vehicle_Schedules.vs.

 In the end, we want to evaluate the created vehicle schedule.
-By running

-R make vs-vehicle-schedules-evaluate

-we evaluate the current vehicle schedule and the computed properties will be written to statistic/statistic.sta, e.g. SK vs_cost, the cost of the vehicle schedule and SK vs_feasible, whether the computed schedule is feasible.
+By running R make vs-vehicle-schedules-evaluate we evaluate the current vehicle schedule and the computed properties will be written statistic/statistic.sta, e.g. SK vs_cost, the cost of the vehicle schedule as vs_feasible, whether the computed schedule is feasible.
+Beside this few make-targets we introduced there are a lot more in LinTim.
+Have a look into the makefiles s to